usabilla/usabilla-u4a-ios-swift-sdk/CampaignReadme.md

 * Fetching and updating all campaigns associated with the app ID.
 * Initializing a few background processes of the SDK.

->⚠️ **Failure to call this method before using the SDK will prevent it from running properly.**
+>⚠️ **Failure to call this method will prevent the SDK from running.
+No functionalities at all will be available.**

 ### DebugMode
 In order to have more insights from the SDK while developing, you can enable logging with: